jmpp/templatron/README.md

 }
 ```

-- `templateFolderName`: the name of the template folder to use
 - `filesToGenerate`: an array of files to generate

 The first object in the array **will always be generated**, and should only contain the `templateFileName` property.